viktoriyaMoiseeva/advent-of-web/README.md

 1. Create a card that scales from 0.6 to 1 and changes its background color as it scrolls into view
 2. Use the view() function to define the animation based on the element’s visibility in the viewport.
 - DX Improvement: Simplifies scroll-driven animations without relying on JavaScript, improving performance and maintainability.

+### Day 5: Web API - Popover API
+- Task: Implement a Custom Popover Component.
+- Steps:
+1. Create a custom popover component that displays content on hover.
+2. Use the Popover API to manage the popover’s visibility and position.
+- DX Improvement: Simplifies the creation of interactive components with built-in popover functionality.

 ### Day 8: CSS - @property for Custom Properties
 - Task: Animate a Button’s Background on Hover.